 As a product designer, I most enjoy creating thoughtful and delightful designs at scale with a special interest in understanding the intersection of technology and how it facilitates real-world interaction.

 I currently work at Facebook personalizing the product experience for billions of people.
 Previously, I worked at Coursera helping to give people free access to education from top universities around the world.
 I also ran a small UX design agency in Washington, DC and designed web and mobile apps for early-stage startups, Fortune 500 companies, and a bit of everything in between.

-I have a BS in Media Arts and Design from James Madison University and am working on an MS in Management from the University of Illinois at Urbana-Champaign.
+I have a BS in Media Arts and Design from James Madison University and an MS in Management from the University of Illinois at Urbana-Champaign.